Non0reo/ImgToShader/README.md

 ## How does it works? 📄

 Go on the [website](https://non0reo.github.io/ImgToShader/).
 You will see one big canvas, some options, the `Generate` button, and the generated code.<br>
-Change the color of the element, hide them, or even add your own background.
-When you are done click on the `Generate` button and download the resource pack underneath.<br>
+Change the color of the elements, hide them, or even add your own background.
+When you are done, click on the `Generate` button and download the resource pack underneath.<br>
 The script convert the color that you have chosen for the elements and transcribe them in core shader GLSL code (the language for shaders)

 ### Specifications: